AmazingIri/topk/README.md

-## General Approach
+## My Approach

-1. Use hash functions to put URLs in the 100 GB **input file** into *f* different **intermideate files** (see below for calculating *f*), to make sure that the same URLs will be in the same file, in the mean time the entire file can be fitted into the memory.
+1. Use hash functions to put URLs in the 100 GB **input file** into *f* different **intermediate files** (see below for calculating *f*), to make sure that the same URLs will be in the same file, in the mean time the entire file can be fitted into the memory.
 2. (Use multi-core here) For each **intermediate file**, use hash map to calculate the appearance count of each URL.
 For each core, we have a fixed-size min heap as the **intermediate Top-100 URLs**.
 After processing each file, we traverse the hash map, and update elements in the min heap, so each heap on each core will host the Top-100 URLs of the files this core has processed.
 3. Use multi-merge sort to get the **overall Top-100 URLs** from all the intermediate top 100 URLs.